Ultrametric spaces of branches on arborescent singularities: Introduction

 Then, in Theorem \ref{thm:ultraint}, we prove the following analog of the fact that $U_L$ is an ultrametric:

-\begin{quote} {\em Under the hypothesis that \emph{the generic hyperplane section of an arborescent singularity $S$ is irreducible}, the function $U_O$ defined by the left-hand side of Teissier's inequality is also an ultrametric. } \end{quote}
+\begin{quotation} {\em Under the hypothesis that \emph{the generic hyperplane section of an arborescent singularity $S$ is irreducible}, the function $U_O$ defined by the left-hand side of Teissier's inequality is also an ultrametric. } \end{quotation}

-Our approach allows us also to extend from smooth germs to arbitrary arborescent singularities $S$ a valuative intepretation given by Favre and Jonsson \cite[Thm.
-6.50]{FJ 04} of the natural partial order on the rooted tree defined by $U_L$.
+Our approach allows us also to extend from smooth germs to arbitrary arborescent singularities $S$ a valuative intepretation given by Favre and Jonsson \cite[Theorem 6.50]{FJ 04} of the natural partial order on the rooted tree defined by $U_L$.